Best Fireplace Grate (Reviews & Buyer’s Guide)

 Add More Logs

 After you place the kindling, you should add some smaller logs on top of everything.
 If you have a smaller fireplace, two logs might even be enough.
-You don’t want to pack too many pieces of wood too close together because it will affect the air flow.
+You don’t want to pack too many pieces of wood too close together because it will affect the airflow.

 Light the Fire